limetext/lime/README.md

 As none of the other text editors I've tried come close to the love I had for Sublime Text, I decided I had to create my own.

+The frontend(s) are not ready to replace your favourite editor, but the backend itself I believe isn't too far away.

 # Goals

 - [x] 100% Open source